 As Equality and Diversity lead for EDACS, I arrange a series of events, and am happy to speak with students and staff with any concerns; more information can be found on the intranet page.
-At Birmingham, I teach primarily on the first-year Poetry module, and am always happy to hear from prospective PhD students in my field.
+I teach primarily on the first-year Poetry module, and am always happy to hear from prospective PhD students in my field.